Skip to main content

 Health goals are admirable, but it can be difficult to create new healthy habits when our goals are too big.

-“As the name suggests, it’s about making very small changes to help create new habits that get you closer to achieving your goal,” she said.
+“As the name suggests, it’s about making very small changes to help create new habits that get you closer to achieving your goal,” she says.
 “The trick is to make the change in a way that doesn’t trigger your brain to override your efforts.”

 Here are a few ideas: